What Are Claude Connectors? Data Access, Auth, Custom Setup, and Troubleshooting

 Custom connectors can access anything: internal databases, REST APIs, GraphQL endpoints, proprietary services, file systems.
 If your tool handler can reach it, Claude can use it.

 All data transfers are encrypted.
-Anthropic stores encrypted OAuth tokens but does not store the actual data from your connectors.
+Anthropic stores encrypted OAuth tokens but does not store the actual data your connectors return.

 Connectors Directory connectors that access private data use OAuth.
 When you enable one for the first time, you’ll be redirected to the service (Google, Slack, Stripe, etc.) to authorize access.
 After that, Claude can call the connector’s tools using your authorized credentials.